project-hadron/discovery-transition-ds/docs/source/components/intro.rst

 data science disciplines within a component based solution demonstrating coupling and cohesion between each disipline, providing a separation of concerns between components.

-It also aims to improve the communication outputs needed by ML delivery to talk to Pre-Sales, Stakholders, Business SME's, Data SME's product coders and tooling engineers while still remaining within familiar code paradigms.
+It also aims to improve the communication outputs needed by ML delivery to talk to Pre-Sales, Stakeholders, Business SME's, Data SME's product coders and tooling engineers while still remaining within familiar code paradigms.